 After selecting the data table, let’s use All Borders for this case by pressing ALT+H+B+A simultaneously.
 We can navigate to our required Border type by pressing the Key highlighted in the above screenshot, or we can use direction keys to scroll up and down to get the desired border frame.
 Once we do that, we will see the selected data is framed with all borders.
 And each cell will now have its own border in black lines, as shown.

 Let’s frame one more border of another type with the same process.
 Select the data first and then press ALT+H+B+T keys simultaneously.
 We will see that data is framed with Thick Borders, as shown in the below screenshot.

 - Creating the border around the desired data table makes data presentable to anyone.

-- Border frame in any data set is quite useful when we need to print the data or paste the data in any other file.
-By this we make the data look perfectly covered.
+- A border frame in any data set is useful when printing or pasting the data into any other file.
+By this, we make the data look perfectly covered.

 Things to Remember

-- Borders can be used with shortcut key Alt + H + B, which will directly take us to the Border option.
+- Borders can be used with the shortcut Alt + H + B, which will directly take us to the Border option.

 - Giving a border in any data table is very important.
-We must provide the border after every work, so that data set can be bound.
+We must provide the border after every work so the data set can be bound.

-- Always make proper alignment so that once we frame the data with border and use it in different sources the column width will be automatically set.
+- Always align properly so that once we frame the data with a border and use it in different sources, the column width will be automatically set.

 This has been a guide to Borders in Excel.
-Here we discussed how to add Borders in Excel and use shortcuts for borders in Excel along with practical examples and downloadable excel template.
+Here we discussed how to add Borders in Excel and use shortcuts for borders in Excel, along with practical examples and a downloadable Excel template.
 You can also go through our other suggested articles –